-The policy will be reviewed in Autumn 2022, by the PSHCE Leader of Learning and Local Governing Body.
+The policy will be reviewed in Autumn 2022, by the PSHCE Lead and Local Governing Body.
 This will ensure that it continues to meet the needs of students, staff and parents/carers and that it is in line with current Department for Education advice and guidance.